devChuk/devchuk.github.io/_posts/2017-12-24-case-study-designing-brianchuk.md

 As you can see, I didn't put much thought into the design.
 I used the typeface [Droid Sans](https://www.typewolf.com/site-of-the-day/fonts/droid-sans) because it was free.
 I used the color red because it's my favorite color.
 The favicon I made is supposed to be a pinwheel&mdash;I have no idea what my reasoning was for that.

 Since I didn't know what media queries were, the site was not responsive at all.
-If you opened it up on a phone, it would redirect you to an [about.me](https://about.me/brian.chuk) page instead.
+If you opened it up on a phone, it would redirect you to an [about.me](https://about.me/brian.chuk) page.

 You can check out the site [here](http://www.brianch.uk/devchukV1/) and the code [here](http://www.github.com/devChuk/devChukV1/).